Given the recent fall to over seven fiat Chinese yuan currency units versus $1 fiat US dollar's value.

 Ironic because since as far back as 1974, we here in the west have often been doing the opposite given the derivative leverage allowed within our precious metal price discovery exchanges (COMEX / NYMEX).

-With the 2013 gold price drop, China state media was quick to point out the shrewdness of its Chinese housewives gold jewelry and gold bullion buying spree.
+With the 2013 gold price drop, China state media was quick to point out the understanding of its Chinese housewives gold jewelry and gold bullion buying spree.

-This many decade running western gold price containment policy has neither stopped nor steeply dissuaded Chinese investors nor China state policy makers from acquiring 10s of 1000s of gold bullion tonnes over this similar timeframe.
+This many decades running western gold price containment policy has neither stopped nor steeply dissuaded Chinese investors nor China state policymakers from acquiring 10s of 1000s of gold bullion tonnes over this similar timeframe.

 No country has bought this much gold in such a short timeframe as has China over the past decade.
 Why and what is the world’s economic driver up to with gold bullion?